 If you have purchased a property at Sheriff Sale, the first step is to make sure it is clear for use.
 At the Law Office of Mark D. Copoulos, we file ejectments to clear your right to possession.
 After possession is granted, the Office of the Sheriff of Philadelphia (the same person who sold you the property), ejects or locks out any would be squatters.
 Those who refuse to leave are locked up.
 The effect of the ejectment is to add thousands of dollars of value to a property where possession may have previously been in dispute.

 Ejectments are filed as civil actions in the Court of Common Pleas.
-The process can take anywhere from four months to a year, depending on the oppositions level of representation.
-If the ejectment is unopposed four months is a realistic time frame.
+The process can take anywhere from three months to a year, depending on the oppositions level of representation.
+If the ejectment is unopposed ninety days is a realistic time frame.
 However, if the ejectment is a contest, it may take a full year to secure your property.
 The process can be expedited by filing Motions for Summary Judgment, and making extensive discovery requests.
-In short, the process of ejectment consists of the following steps:

-The length of time to process an ejectment is highly dependent on the squatter resistance.
-If the squatter does not answer the complaint or file anything with the court, a realistic time frame is three to four months.
-However, if the squatter exercises their rights and obtains counsel the time frame may easily rise to six to nine months, or in some cases even longer.
 If you have purchased a property at Sheriffs Sale, and want to enjoy its full value, contact the Law Office of Mark D. Copoulos to file an ejectment.
 We file the ejectment at the Earliest Possible Date (“EPD”), thereby ensuring that unwanted squatters are locked out of your property as soon as possible.
-Once locked out, the squatter cannot return to the property without being being locked up.
-After posting of the Writ of Possession (i.e., the lockout), any subsequent attempts to enter the property may result in Criminal Trespass charges against the squatter.
+Once locked out, they cannot return without being locked up.